 FINGERSTICKS, ACCIDENTAL BLOOD EXPOSURE

 Please remember that the labs room is in many ways the most dangerous space in clinic.
-As the TS, you are looked up to to protect students and patients and to MODEL RESPONSIBLE BEHAVIOR.
-ALL students who are working in the Labs room should wear GLOVES at ALL TIMES when working around blood and body fluids If anyone is exposed to potentially infectious blood or body-fluids:
+As the TS, you are responsible for protecting students and patients and modeling responsible behavior.

 - IMMEDIATELY irrigate the area

 - INFORM the Attendings in clinic AND you MUST CALL DR. THOMAS AND DR. MEAH

 - ESCORT THE PATIENT, STUDENT, ETC TO FURTHER CARE: Go to the Emergency Department, Guggenheim Pavilion, B1 Level.